More Common Law materials.

 them judicial sanction, and thereby made them law.

-The edictal direction to the judex was not the only mode in
+The edictal direction to the judex was not the only mode in which

-or restitution of them to be made.
+restitution of them to be made.
 And he also sometimes, by interdict,

 forbade certain things to be done.
 These acts of the pretor might be